ML4BM-Lab/SENA/README.md

 ## Publications

-We are proud to announce that our work on SENA-discrepancy-VAE has accepted for publication at the International Conference on Learning Representations (ICLR) 2025.
-[OpenReview link](https://openreview.net/forum?id=3Fgylj4uqL)
+We are proud to announce that our work on SENA-discrepancy-VAE has accepted for publication at the International Conference on Learning Representations (ICLR) 2025 ([link](https://openreview.net/forum?id=3Fgylj4uqL)).

 ## Overview